Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Challenges in Data Publishing

 \section{Challenges in Data Publishing}

-Some challenges to be faced for the publication of data are quite common beyond the specific characteristics of the priority program.
+Some challenges to be faced for the publication of data are quite common beyond the specific characteristics of the research on design assistant systems.
 These include: \begin{itemize} \item \textbf{Interpretability and Domain Knowledge:} Raw data can be tough to understand for anybody unfamiliar with the generation process of the data.
 Furthermore, the representation of the data may heavily depend not only on the underlying system but also on the chosen analysis method and observation approach.
 In simulations, the deformation of a simple mechanical beam, for example, can be computed using numerical discretization schemes that involve the partitioning of the physical domain into small elements.
-The shape and/or numbering of those elements may however greatly vary across different simulation approaches, while displaying the same or very similar elastic deflection of the beam.
+The shape and/or numbering of those elements may however greatly vary across different modeling or simulation approaches, while displaying the same or a very similar elastic deflection of the beam.
 Comparability of different simulation techniques -- and the resulting data -- can be difficult for the very same physical system.
 This can happen analogously in experiments, if measurements are taken at different points of the same mechanical object or with different measurement hardware, which may come with different built-in filtering, e.g., for noise reduction.
 In the light of this challenge, it is maybe not surprising that many of the first, renewed successes of machine learning in recent years happened for data interpretable without special education, like text, speech, and image data. \item \textbf{Problem Complexity:} There can be conflicting interests regarding a desirable level of the studied problem's complexity, and depending on it, it may be hard to place publications that focus on the proposition of a new model problem and accompanying datasets.
 In mechanics and dynamics, this type of publication is less common than in data science, and the usual conventions in the field may prefer engineering problems at the upper end of the complexity scale, deeming them publishable even outside any machine-learning context.
-However, overly complex scenarios significantly complicate the explanation of scenarios and data, limiting the appeal to machine learning experts and thus the potential data-scientific impact. \item \textbf{Generalizability:} Compared with language models or computer vision, problems from mechanics and engineering design can appear (or sometimes are) overly specific in the eyes of a researcher from, e.g., the machine learning community, even in cases where the domain expert may know of the potentially large impact of a solution of the underlying engineering problem or, more generally, of its generalizability to other problems.
-Hence, published datasets may remain unused even if they were easily usable and understandable.
-Nevertheless, researchers in the priority program report from exchanges with data scientists that many seem to express a general interest in challenging and impactful benchmark problems from engineering. \end{itemize}
+However, overly complex scenarios significantly complicate the explanation of scenarios and data, limiting the appeal to machine learning experts and thus the potential data-scientific impact. \item \textbf{Generalizability:} Compared with language models or computer vision, problems from mechanics and engineering design and corresponding collected data can appear (or sometimes are) overly specific in the eyes of a researcher from, e.g., the machine learning community, even in cases where the domain expert may know of the potentially large impact of a solution of the underlying engineering problem or, more generally, of its generalizability to other problems.
+Hence, published datasets may remain unused even if they were easily usable and understandable. \end{itemize}